 Find a medical fitness facility.
 The Medical Fitness Association (MFA) is a non-profit organization that tracks, supports and promotes the industry of medical fitness centers.
 Facility locator identifies centers worldwide.
 However, your state may not have any fitness centers that belong to the association.
 About 138 medical fitness facilities were listed in the US as of September 2020.

-Medicare inpatient prices for hospitalizations during 2017 are in this difficult to use Excel file.
-Amounts paid to hospitals by Medicare, on average for FY 2017 hospital stays, are shown.
-Listed by DRG and provider, consumers can see the Medicare volume for that diagnosis and how much the hospital was allowed as Covered Charges, plus what Medicare payments were.
+Medicare inpatient prices for hospitalizations during 2018 are in this difficult to use Excel file.
+Amounts paid to hospitals by Medicare, on average for FY 2018 hospital stays, are shown.
+Listed by DRG and provider.
+Consumers can see the Medicare volume for that diagnosis and how much the hospital was allowed as Covered Charges, plus what Medicare payments were.
 If you can wade through it, you’ll see that total payments were quite often only one-fourth of what the covered charges were – a 75% discount.
-Hence, the file illustrates how hospital pricing has become meaningless for most people.
-Some examples are even more astounding.
-A heart transplant at Cedars Sinai in Los Angeles, had a average charge of $2.7 million, but total payment on average was just over $338,000, 13% of the total charges.
-That payment level for the 48 cases that year, reflects a hefty 87% discount.
+Hence, the file illustrates how hospital pricing (charge) has become meaningless for most people.
+Here are a few examples.
+A hip or knee joint replacement at the Hospital for Special Surgery in New York City, had an average charge of $72,000 for over 4,000 cases.
+However, the total payment on average was just over $22,000, an effective discount of 69% of the total charges.
+The hospital with the second largest Medicare volume of hip and knee replacements, New England Baptist Hospital in Boston, had an average charge of about $24,000, and average total payment of $15,500.
+Their average discount was 35%.
+NorthShore University in Evanston, IL and NYU Langone Hospital in NYC, had effective discounts of 70% and 82% respectively.
+All four hospitals received total average payments for joint replacement (DRG 470), between $16,000 and $26,000, but average charges ranged from $24,000 to $141,000.